onlinemediagroup/ocaml-usbmux/README.md

 # gandalf usage.

-The following are a series of usages of `gandalf`, all short handle arguments have long-forms as well and `-v` can be added at any time.
+The following are a series of usages of `gandalf`, all short form arguments have long-forms as well and `-v` can be added at any time.

 1. See with realtime updates what devices are connected